-In addition to the GPR survey, the GeoModel, Inc. Professional Geologist will also observe geologic features in the area that may be related to any sinkhole activity or underground voids.
-Back in the office, the GeoModel, Inc. geologist will conduct research of other sinkholes and the geology in the area and recent hazard events such as a flood or drought.
+In addition to the sinkhole detection GPR survey, the GeoModel, Inc. Professional Geologist will also observe geologic features in the area that may be related to any sinkhole activity or underground voids.
+To further investigate a sinkhole detection or void detection study, the GeoModel, Inc. geologist will conduct research of other sinkholes detected in the area, the general geology in the area, and recent hazard events such as a flood or drought.

-Basic Principles of Ground Penetrating Radar for Sinkhole and Void Detection
+Basic Principles of Ground Penetrating Radar for Sinkhole Detection and Void Detection

 Ground Penetrating Radar (GPR) produces a continuous record of subsurface soil and rock conditions, in the form of a cross-sectional profile.
-Radar profiles can be used to detect the presence of sinkholes and voids by observing the GPR data on the computer screen in real time.
+Radar profiles can be used for sinkhole detection and void detection by observing the GPR data on the computer screen in real time.

-The depth of penetration of the ground penetrating radar signal depends on the radar antenna used and the conductivity of the subsurface materials surrounding the sinkhole or void.
+The depth of penetration of the ground penetrating radar signal for void detection or sinkhole detection depends on the radar antenna used and the conductivity of the subsurface materials surrounding the sinkhole or void.
 Antennas with low frequencies, such as 200 megahertz (MHz), have greater penetration (up to 30 feet) in highly resistive material such as dry quartz sand or clean limestone.

 High frequency antennas, such as 400-MHz, have lower (more shallow) penetration but higher resolution.
-Investigations of shallow sinkholes or smaller voids (10 feet or less deep), or soil horizon subsidence, can be conducted with these higher frequency antennas.
+Investigations for shallow sinkhole detection or smaller void detection (10 feet or less deep), or soil horizon subsidence, can be conducted with these higher frequency antennas.

 Sinkhole detection or void location surveys are conducted most often in karst limestone areas.
 However, sinkhole location and void detection investigations may also be recommended in areas with soft soil, in areas where water or sewer pipes have broken, after a flood to check for flood damage, or where mining or other surface or subsurface disturbance activities have occurred.